 Framing Error (FE).
 Bit 3 indicates that the received character did not have a valid stop bit.
 Bit 3 is set to a logic "1" whenever the stop bit following the last data bit or parity bit is detected as a zero bit (Spacing level).
 The FE is reset to a logic "0" whenever the Line Status Register is read.
 In the FIFO mode this error is associated with the particular character in the FIFO it applies to.
 This error is indicated when the associated character is at the top of the FIFO.
-The Serial Port will try to resynchronize after a framing error was due to the next start bit, so it samples this 'start' bit twice and then takes in the 'data'.
+The Serial Port will try to resynchronize after a framing error.
+To do this, it assumes that the framing error was due to the next start bit, so it samples this 'start' bit twice and then takes in the 'data'.